V.6: The Gift

 V.6: The Gift, the twelfth mixtape by American rapper Lloyd Banks, was released on July 24, 2012 for free download.
 The mixtape features confirmed guest appearances from Young Chris, Vado, Fabolous, Jadakiss and Schoolboy Q. It also includes production from Automatik, Doe Pesci, Superiors, A6, V Don, Beat Butcher, Tha Jerm and Cardiak.

 Background

-The name was inspired from his tenth mixtape, V.5 released on December 28, 2009 with DJ Whoo Kid also member of G-Unit.
+The name was inspired by his tenth mixtape, V.5 released on December 28, 2009 with DJ Whoo Kid also a member of G-Unit.
 The first date for release of the mixtape was on his birthday April 30, 2012.
-However was pushed back with no release date.
+However, it was pushed back with no definite release date.
 On July 16, 2012 the site DatPiff announced the new release date would be July 24, 2012.
-The site it's the same what Banks will provide the mixtape for free download.
+The site is the same where Banks would provide the mixtape for free download.

 On the last track, the rapper announced a new mixtape with DJ Drama of his Gangsta Grillz series.
 The tape was confirmed to be Failure's No Option, the first volume of the All or Nothing series, which was released on October 31, 2013.
 As of now, V.6 has over 250k downloads on DatPiff, certifying the mixtape platinum on that site.